 Rationing was still in force when I arrived. … Most people in those days seemed to have roast hogget or lamb for Christmas dinner, whereas in Canada we always had turkey or lamb.’
 1

 Like Americans, Canadians have worked in education and for a wide range of industries and multinational corporations.
 Growth in the number of Canadians living in New Zealand mirrored the American pattern in the 1960s and 1970s, but was not as marked in the 1990s.
-Since 1971, the Canadian population in New Zealand has lagged behind the American: in 2006 it was 8,994.
+Since 1971, the Canadian-born population in New Zealand has lagged behind the American: in 2013 it was 9,576.

 Why do North Americans come to New Zealand today?